19stephan93/countries-service/README.md

 - DTO needed in various places of the codebase are placed in `countries-service-integration` module.
   - For example, gateway implementation has its own DTO with details regarding serialisation and is placed in gateway module.
 Gateway interface depends only on `countries-service-integration` and hides its internal details.
 - Our service interfaces are declared in `countries-service-common` module and these are used everywhere, while the implementation beans are located in `countries-service-impl` module, to have the codebase in pluggable way.
+- Feature flags are used.
+They are all disabled in default `application.yml` and are enabled in particular `yml` file for each env per need.
 ## Build
 ### 1. Using Docker
 - Make sure you have `Docker` daemon installed together with `docker` and `docker-compose` cli available in your path